patrick-lohmann/Socialgram/README.md

 # SocialGram
-Replica of Instagram with some parts of its essential main functions - for educational purposes!
+Replica of Instagram with some parts of its essential main functions like posts, comments & likes.
+This project is only for educational purposes!